Paper mache animals can look like real bronze with this easy technique.

 You can see find the deer head pattern here.
 There’s a video on that page that shows you how the antlers are made, and how it was painted with realistic colors.

-I don’t normally make two of the same sculpture, but I wanted a bronzed deer head to go with a painting my daughter gave me.
+I don’t normally make two of the same sculpture, but I wanted a bronzed deer head to go with an abstract painting my daughter gave me.
 They’re both now on the wall in my living room.

 I ordered my bronze coating and patina from Brick in the Yard.
 They have some great videos, too, so look for them on YouTube.